LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Marta/Duska Von Mori.md

 - Unearth Forbidden Knowledge

 ##### Motivations
-After discovering that their country has been lying to them for generations, creating a state of increased population through a false belief that life can continue forever
+After discovering that their country has been lying to them for generations, Duska

+creating a state of increased population through a false belief that life can continue forever

 ### Backstory